 All learners on the course undertake an End Point Assessment (EPA) to complete their Digital & Technology Solutions Professional apprenticeship and learners will be expected to undertake the EPA as part of their degree.
 The EPA will be delivered by the University.
-The EPA will be 100% coursework (including project, dissertation and presentation).
+The EPA will be coursework-based including project, dissertation, presentation, a professional discussion.
 Following successful completion of the EPA learners will achieve their Digital & Technology Solutions Professional (Cyber Security Analyst) apprenticeship and BSc (Hons) Digital & Technology Solutions (Cyber Security Analyst) degree.